Sample Inspection (PPAP) under the microscope: Where do the hidden costs arise?

 2. high manual coordination effort

-The study by Prof. Dr. Tuczek shows:
+The study by Prof. Dr. Tuczek brings it to light:

 Coordination and planning rounds between OEMs and suppliers are costly.